 - The feminine noun גרות (gerut), meaning lodging place.
 This noun occurs in Jeremiah 41:17 only and may in fact be part of the name Geruth Chimham.

 - The more common masculine noun מגור (magor), meaning dwelling place (Exodus 6:4) or an itineration (Genesis 47:9).

 - The feminine noun מגורה (megura), meaning storehouse (Haggai 2:19 only).

 - The feminine plural noun ממגרות (mammegurot), also meaning storehouse (Joshua 1:17 only).

-- The masculine noun מגור (magor), meaning fear or terror (Lamentations 20:4, Psalm 31:13).
+- The masculine noun מגור (magor), meaning fear or terror (Jeremiah 20:4, Psalm 31:13).
 Note that this word is identical to מגור (magor), meaning dwelling place, mentioned before.

 - The feminine noun מגורה (megora), also meaning fear or terror (Proverbs 10:24, Isaiah 66:4).

 The verb יגר (yagor) appears to be a by-form of the previous one.
 It too means to fear (Deuteronomy 28:60, Job 3:25).
 Its sole derivative, the adverb יגור (yagor), means fearing (Jeremiah 22:25 and 39:17 only).